cs280fa21/midterm-solution/rubric.md

 3. **Spec:** For task-3 (`diff`), the code encompasses a solid attempt at implementation.\
    **TAs:** This specification is met even if the code contains minor syntax errors or fails to account for a minor edge case.
 However, it is not met if it has obvious logical errors.

-4. **Spec:** For task-4 (`Account`), the code encompasses a reasonable attempt at implementaation and exhibits a good understanding of closure.\
+4. **Spec:** For task-4 (`Account`), the code encompasses a reasonable attempt at implementation and exhibits a good understanding of closure.\
    **TAs:** This specification is met even if the code contains syntax or minor logical errors.

-5. **Spec:** For task-6 (`whenDOMContentLoaded`), the code encompasses a reasonable attempt at implementaation and exhibits a good understanding of Promises.\
+5. **Spec:** For task-6 (`whenDOMContentLoaded`), the code encompasses a reasonable attempt at implementation and exhibits a good understanding of Promises.\
    **TAs:** This specification is met even if the code contains syntax or minor logical errors.

 ### Complete